-Every appointment, transfer, promotion, demotion, change in compensation, resignation, suspension, vacancy, leave of absence, official reprimand, commendation, address change, name change, reclassification, and all other temporary or permanent changes in status of employment shall be reported to the Human Resources Director, in person with ID, on the proper form with original documents attached.
-The effective date and a record of the change will be maintained and kept by the Human Resources Manager.
+Every appointment, transfer, promotion, demotion, change in compensation, resignation, suspension, vacancy, leave of absence, official reprimand, commendation, address change, name change, reclassification, and all other temporary or permanent changes in status of employment shall be reported to the Human Resources Director, in person with ID, on the proper form with original documentsattached.
+The effective date and a record of the change will be maintained and kept by the Human telephone number, marital status (for benefits and tax withholding purposes only), addresses and telephone numbers of dependents and spouse or former spouse (for insurance purposes only), beneficiary designations for any of the Town's insurance, disability, retirement, and deferred compensation plans, and persons to be notified in case of emergency.
+Failure to do so may delay or have an adverse effect on the timely receipt of correspondence being mailed, insurance coverage, and/or accurate assessment of premium rates for the Town.
+The town will not be responsible for an employee's error or omission in this regard.

+Resources Manager.